Kuba314/arcparse/README.md

     print(f"bar {bar.arg2}")
 ```
 Be aware that even though the `isinstance()` check passes, the instantiated subparser objects are never actual instances of their class because a dynamically created `dataclass` is used instead.
 The `isinstance()` relation is faked using a metaclass overriding `__instancecheck__()`.

-## Dynamic argument defaults
-The `parse()` classmethod supports an optional dictionary of defaults, which replace the statically defined defaults before parsing arguments.
-This might be useful for saving some arguments in a config file allowing the user to provide only the ones that are not present in the config.

 ## Credits
 This project was inspired by [swansonk14/typed-argument-parser](https://github.com/swansonk14/typed-argument-parser).